Back to Blog

 The short answer is yes, you can replace baffles in a suppressor.
 That said, any time you're dealing with an NFA item like a suppressor, it's best not to take the repairs into your own hands for a variety of reasons.
 It's far better to send the suppressor back to the manufacturer to have it worked on.

-First off, the ATF gets a little squirrely when it comes to suppressor parts, so having extras on hand as replacement parts could land you in hot water.
-I know, it doesn't make a lot of sense given that baffles aren't the serialized part on most suppressors, but that's just the way it is.
+The ATF gets a little squirrely when it comes to suppressor parts.
+Having extras on hand as replacement parts could land you in hot water.
+It doesn't make a lot of sense given that baffles aren't the serialized part on most suppressors.
+That's just the way it is.

 The second reason you shouldn't work on replacing your own baffles is from a safety standpoint.
 Most people do not have the proper capabilities or tools needed to make a new baffle or repair a struck one.
 Plus, putting DIY parts into a commercially-made suppressor will probably void any warranty offered by the manufacturer.